 Steve Jobs takes us behind the scenes of the digital revolution, to paint a portrait of the man at its epicenter.
 The story unfolds backstage at three iconic product launches, ending in 1998 with the unveiling of the iMac.

 As Cecil Gaines serves eight presidents during his tenure as a butler at the White House, the civil rights movement, Vietnam, and other major events affect this man's life, family, and American society.

 Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, but is later sued by two brothers who claimed he stole their idea, and the co-founder who was later squeezed out of the business.

 While living with his adoptive parents, Jobs is working for 'Atari'.
-He then, develops a partnership with his friend Steve Wozniak when he sees that Wozniak has built a personal computer (the Apple I).
-They name their new company 'Apple Computer' and starts building Apple I computers.
+He develops a partnership with his friend Steve Wozniak when he sees that Wozniak has built a personal computer (the Apple I).
+They name their new company 'Apple Computer' and start building Apple I computers.
 After many failed attempts by Jobs to gain venture capital, Mike Markkula invests in the company which allows them to move forward.
 Written by

 143 of 223 people found this review helpful.